Submission guidelines for Wyoming Wildlife

 The best way to know whether an article might be a great fit for Wyoming Wildlife

 is to read the magazine.
-As a subscriber, you’ll get a sense of the types of articles we publish and the narrative tone we prefer.
+Check out some back issues or become a subscriber, you’ll get a sense of the types of articles we publish and the narrative tone we prefer.
 (Subscribe today.

-The word “Wyoming” is part of our title, so please send us queries that are Wyoming-specific.
-We agree that the Mountain States—as a whole—are great, but we’re especially proud to be a Wyoming publication.
-That means each article query should include why it’s a great fit for Wyoming Wildlife
+, you know we’re looking for Wyoming-specific stories.
+All of the Mountain States are great, but we’re especially proud to be a Wyoming publication.
+That means each query should highlight what makes your story unique to Wyoming and why it’s a great fit for Wyoming Wildlife

 (rather than for our excellent counterparts, Colorado Outdoors